 - Terms, Conditions, Policies, & Restrictions

-Due to the demand for the Origin Shotgun there is currently a 6 month lead time on all orders.
+Due to the demand for the Origin Shotgun there is currently an 8-10 week lead time on all orders.
 To place an order please call our office at 812-445-4028.

 All Sales on Firearms are FINAL and ALL BATFE rules apply.